abice/go-enum/README.md

 go-enum --help
 Options:

   -h, --help         display help information
   -f, --file        *The file(s) to generate enums.
 Use more than one flag for more files.
       --noprefix     Prevents the constants generated from having the Enum as a prefix.
       --lower        Adds lowercase variants of the enum strings for lookup.
       --marshal      Adds text marshalling functions.
+      --extensions   Adds extension value parsing.
 ```